STAR-RG/practical_testing_book/testregression/flakytests.md

 A test can be flaky for several reasons, the three most common are:

 *   **Async wait**: Every test needs some time to complete.
 In an asynchronous wait, sometimes the developer uses a **sleep** function to wait for the end of the execution.
 If the function finishes before this time, the test passes, if it takes more time, it fails.
 Many flaky tests caused by the async wait can be fixed using **waitFor**.
-This function, instead of pre-setting a specific amout of time to wait, bounds to the ocurrence of an action, meaning it waits until a certain action takes place.
+This function, instead of presetting a specific amout of time to wait, bounds to the ocurrence of an action, meaning it waits until a certain action takes place.
 Let's imagine the following test where we send a message and then expect 3 seconds to the message to be sent.
 ```
 click_button "Send"
 sleep 3